murchandamus/bips/bip-update-process.md

 #### Preliminary[^preliminary]

-When the author is confident that their BIP represents a net-improvement, is clear, comprehensive, has a working reference implementation (if applicable), and is ready for adoption by the Bitcoin community, they may update the BIP’s status to Preliminary to indicate that they recommend adoption or implementation of the BIP.
+When the author is confident that their BIP represents a net improvement, is clear, comprehensive, has a working reference implementation (if applicable), and is ready for adoption by the Bitcoin community, they may update the BIP’s status to Preliminary to indicate that they recommend adoption or implementation of the BIP.
 Where applicable, the author must ensure that any proposed specification is solid, not unduly complicated, and definitive.
-Subsequently, a BIP’s content should only be adjusted in minor details, e.g. to improve language, clarify ambiguities, backfill omissions in the specification, add test vectors for edge-cases, or address other issues discovered as the BIP is adopted.
+Subsequently, the BIP’s content should only be adjusted in minor details, e.g. to improve language, clarify ambiguities, backfill omissions in the specification, add test vectors for edge cases, or address other issues discovered as the BIP is adopted.

 A Preliminary BIP can only move to Active or to Abandoned.
-Any necessary changes to the specification should be minimal and interfere as little as possible with on-going or concluded adoption.
+Any necessary changes to the specification should be minimal and interfere as little as possible with on going adoption.
 If a Preliminary BIP is found to need substantial functional changes, it may be preferable to move it to Abandoned, and to draft a new BIP with the changes instead.